ikt32/scripts-updates/faq.md

 A: Yes, the license you generate *while subscribed* is valid for *however long you use your PC in its current form*.

 [Please read this for the full details](licgen-readme).

+**Q: License Generator is detected as a virus!**
+A: This should be a false positive.
+While I'm not disclosing the source for obvious reasons, I can be transparent about what it does:

+The license generator:

+1. checks with Patreon if you're eligible,
+2. takes notes of the system it's running on for the license data,
+3. generates the license and encrypts it

+A combination of the unsigned executable, network communication, system profiling and encryption may trigger some anti-virus software.

+## Compatibility

 **Q: Do the latest versions of your scripts on Patreon work with the latest game update?**
 A: As of writing, yes.
 The latest tested game update is **1.0.3351.0**.